 Far removed from our doorsteps, we sometimes seek to govern other practices, put pressure ‘to conform in a censorious age’ – as Lord Sumption said in his recent Reith Lecture – and use law not to protect us from harm, but to “recruit us to moral conformity”.

-When you next set a trap for a mouse or fence a fox out from a hen run, why not delve into Garth Owen-Smith’s book ‘An Arid Eden’ on examples of how community-led programmes, endorsed by WWF Namibia, seek to foster co-existence with dangerous ‘public good’ beasts some prefer to view on TV from the safety of the sofa.
+When you next set a trap for a mouse or fence a fox out from a hen run, delve into Garth Owen-Smith’s book ‘An Arid Eden’ on examples of how community-led programmes, endorsed by WWF Namibia, seek to foster co-existence with dangerous ‘public good’ beasts some prefer to view on TV from the safety of the sofa.

 First published as guest blog for Knight Frank June 2019 – light edit update